linzhangUCA/3421tpl-wall_bouncer/README.md

 Complete the following sections in this [README](/README.md) file, so that other people may use it as a guide to replicate this robot.

 1. (10%) Part List Table: list the names, descriptions and quantities of physical components used in this project.
+2. (15%) Mechanical Layout Diagram: attach a drawing to illustrate how your robot is assembled.
-2. (15%) Wiring Diagram: attach a drawing to illustrate components wiring.
+3. (15%) Wiring Diagram: attach a drawing to illustrate components wiring.
-3. (5%) Summary: describe technical details
+4. (5%) Summary: describe technical details

 #### Part List Table
 > Please refer to the [table formatting guide](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables)